 Examiners should place all long distance telephone calls through the FTS (Federal Telecommunications System), even though collect calls may have been authorized by the attorney.

-To facilitate any telephone calls that may become necessary, it is strongly recommended that amendments include the complete telephone number, with area code and extension, of the person with whom the interview should be held, preferably near the signature.
+To facilitate any telephone calls that may become necessary, it is strongly recommended that amendments, letters of transmittal and powers of attorney include the complete telephone number, with area code and extension, of the person with whom the interview should be held, preferably near the signature.
 In new applications, the telephone number may appear on the letter of transmittal or in the power of attorney, oath or declaration, next to the attorney's name and address.